iStuffs/fluid-mail/README.md

-# Water Mail
+# Fluid Mail

 ## What

-Water mail is a boilerplate to kick start your emailing projects.
+Fluid mail is a boilerplate to kick start your emailing projects.
 It uses [mjml](https://mjml.io/) email templating framework.

 ## Features